 Heresy is a tricky thing.
-Do it right, and you end up as Martin Luther, lionized for throwing off the shackles of a legalistic and ungodly institution.
-Do it wrong, and you end up ostracized, forgotten or, worse, mocked by history, and presented primarily as a cautionary tale.
+Do it right, and you end up Martin Luther, lionized for throwing off the shackles of a legalistic and ungodly institution.
+Do it wrong, and you end up ostracized, forgotten or, worse, mocked by history, a cautionary tale.

 As in most essay collections, the quality of the writing in Not Less Than Everything varies a fair amount.
 Some of the essays, such as the one on Max Scheler, are a bit esoteric; others, such as the scintillatingly titled, “A Pastoral, Person-Oriented Theology Worthy of Vatican II”, are just dry.
 Most, however, take an interesting approach to their subjects without lapsing into hagiography or strict biography.
 The best essays, in fact, tend to be the ones that treat their subjects as a jumping-off point, like Tom Beaudoin’s essay on Ignatius of Loyola, which he uses to make a larger point about the unstable relationship between critically thinking about one’s religion and blindly accepting it, and Ann Patchett’s The Worthless Servant, which tells a simple but powerful story of a priest who goes out to the highways and byways, giving cold glasses of water in Jesus’ name.

-My favorite essay in the collection, ironically, is the one that is the most different, however.
+My favorite essay in the collection is the most different.
 “I Pray I May Be Ready With My Witness” tells of the conversion and struggles of troubled poet John Berryman.
-Berryman is one of my favorite poets, and reading about his childhood, his conversion, and his eventual suicide was heartbreaking.
+Berryman is one of my favorites, and reading about his childhood, his conversion, and his eventual suicide was heartbreaking.
 It is written by Paul Mariani, who I’d never heard of, and I’d like to close the review with an excerpt:

 Protesters were being tried, imprisoned and fined, while others--college students--were being gunned down for refusing to participate any longer in the madness of Vietnam.
 The homeless were still homeless and the hungry went on being hungry.
 And, yes, his own body was failing and, yes, he had made mistakes and, yes, he was a human wreck, but he would bear witness in a terrible time as best he could.
 He hoped and prayed the heretic Origen was right after all and that Hell was “empty / Or will be at apocatastasis,” that is, at the end of time.
 Human failure--sin--seemed inevitable, given who and what we were.
 And, yes, no doubt we would suffer for it “now & later / but not forever, dear friends & brothers!”